-- 2.4 To obtain a dispensation, an elected member must personally write to the Monitoring Officer explaining why a dispensation is sought and desirable, and specifying the period of time for which it is sought. - 2.5 The Monitoring Officer may decide to deal with the application through written representations, but may also discuss the application with the elected member.
+- 2.4 To obtain a dispensation, an elected Member must personally write to the Monitoring Officer explaining why a dispensation is sought and desirable, and specifying the period of time for which it is sought. - 2.5 The Monitoring Officer may decide to consider the application through written representations, but may also discuss the application with the elected Member.